 What to do if a Bird Poops on Your Car?

-There a certain Do’s and Don’ts when it comes to removing bird poop from your cars paintwork.
-Let’s take a look at what you should do when the inevitable happens.
+There are certain do’s and don’ts to keep in mind when it comes to removing bird poop from your car’s paintwork.
+Let’s take a closer look at what actions you should take when the inevitable happens.

 1)Never Scrub Dried Bird Poo.